+Case study

-Operating review continued Case study Bath is the only city in the UK to have UNESCO World Heritage Site status.
+Bath is the only city in the UK to have UNESCO World Heritage Site status.
 With two universities, a growing population and a high percentage of young professionals, demand for residential accommodation is high.

-Its historic buildings and proximity to Meeting the needs of Developing in line with our the city's residents a number of major employers makes sustainability objectives Bath an extremely popular place to live.
-We look to develop sites that align with Bath is seeing strong population growth That heritage comes with challenges - by 2028, its population is forecast to our ESG objectives and this site was from a planning perspective - our in-house planning expertise proved a valuable asset in creating a suitable design to gain planning approval.
+Its historic buildings and proximity to a number of major employers makes Bath an extremely popular place to live.
+That heritage comes with challenges from a planning perspective - our in-house planning expertise proved a valuable asset in creating a suitable design to gain planning approval.

-The site was attractive to us for several
+The site was attractive to us for several reasons:

-- Our residential development would help support the provision of accommodation in a city that has a real shortage of housing. - Our in-house planning expertise would give us an advantage in obtaining planning without - The site was on brownfield land in a regeneration area which supported - There is significant investor interest in the city.
+- Our residential development would help support the provision of accommodation in a city that has a real shortage of housing. - Our in-house planning expertise would give us an advantage in obtaining planning without undue delay. - The site was on brownfield land in a regeneration area which supported our ESG objectives. - There is significant investor interest in the city.